 The 2015 course is the same as 2014.
 The starting line is about 1/4 mile south of the famous Seashell on Hampton beach.

 For this year you will go two loops around the Hampton Beach area affording the thousands of spectators a chance to cheer you on.
 After these two totally flat loops you will head north on Ocean Boulevard along the water to High Street and turn then inland.

 Here you will run on tree lined shady roads in pretty residential loop of Hampton before coming back out to the ocean at mile 10.

 You will follow the ocean on your left for three miles to your grand finish at the Sea Shell pavillion.

-The race for the Marathon and Half all start in one place.
+The race for Half Marathon starts in designated pace stalls.
 Wave to all your friends and family as off you go south on Rt.
 1A or Ocean Boulevard for about 1 mile with the Atlantic Ocean and Hampton Beach to your right..
-After a foliage laden loop of Hampton's rural roads and neighborhoods the course heads for the small but picturesque town of North Hampton, first settled in 1639.
+After a foliage laden loop of Hampton's rural roads and neighborhoods the course heads back to the Atlantic Ocean along Rt.
+1A.

 North Beach also has a sandy beach, bathhouse and lifeguards.
 Right on the water’s edge, the park offers beautiful gardens and places to spread out for a picnic or nap.